apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Category

-You have the option to group your products in various categories or collections, and customers can go to a certain category directly from the menu.
-You can even setup a "Featured" collection to highlight certain items.
+You can group products in various categories, and customers can filter products by category directly from the menu.
+We also support multiple categories per product.
+For example, you can set up a "Featured" collection to highlight popular items on the top and still show it in other categories so customers to locate any items easily.

 <video width="75%" loop="true" autoplay="true" controls style="align: center">
 <source src="/video/jump-to.mp4" type="video/mp4" />